Skip to content

 Noise Figure±0.5 dB

 The most influential parameter is target RCS, which drives nearly 60% of the detection range variance in the sensitivity breakdown.
-This is expected for Swerling 2 targets: RCS fluctuates pulse-to-pulse with a Rayleigh distribution, and the tails of that distribution dominate Pd at moderate SNR.
-The implication is that investing in higher transmit power or better antenna gain has diminishing returns if you haven't accounted for target aspect angle variance.
+This makes sense for Swerling 2 targets: the RCS fluctuates pulse-to-pulse with a Rayleigh distribution, and the tails of that distribution dominate your detection probability at moderate SNR.
+The practical implication is that investing in higher transmit power or a bigger antenna has diminishing returns if you haven't properly accounted for target aspect angle variation.
+You can't fix a 10 dB RCS fade with 3 dB more transmit power — the math doesn't work in your favor.

 Reading the ROC Curve

-The Receiver Operating Characteristic (ROC) curve plots Pd against Pfa for a fixed range.
-Use it to answer: "if I relax my false alarm rate from 10⁻⁶ to 10⁻⁴, how much do I gain in detection probability at 150 km?"
+The Receiver Operating Characteristic (ROC) curve plots detection probability against false alarm probability for a fixed range.
+It answers the question: "if I relax my false alarm rate from 10⁻⁶ to 10⁻⁴, how much do I gain in detection probability at 150 km?"

 What This Simulation Won't Tell You